davidegagliardi/dncs-lab/README.md

   ```bash
     ip addr add 10.0.10.1/24 dev eth1
   ```
-Then is possible a static route to _router-1_:
+Then is possible to set a static route to _router-1_:
   ```bash
     ip route add 10.0.0.0/8 via 10.0.10.254
   ```